CircuitSpells/Notes/git.md

 ### git cherry-pick

-- to cherry pick a commit switch to the branch that the commit will be applied to, then run:
+- to cherry pick a commit, switch to the branch that the commit will be added to and then run:
 ```
 git cherry-pick <commit-hash>
 ```

-- or for a range of commits:
+- cherry pick a range of commits:
 ```
 git cherry-pick <start-commit-hash>^..<end-commit-hash>
 ```
 > The ^ symbol after the start commit indicates that you want to include the start commit in the range.
 In the above example, both the start and end commits will be included

-- if the cherry-pick has merge conflicts, you can resolve them in VS Code or abort the changes:
+- if the cherry-pick has merge conflicts, you can resolve them in a text editor or abort the changes:
 ```
 git cherry-pick --abort
 ```